 For anyone that is still singing Toss a Coin to Your Witcher, you can finally sing it on-the-go through your Spotify account.
 The Witcher season 1 soundtrack is finally here!
 It is a truly great Friday, indeed.

 On another note, the third installment of The Witcher video game series, TheWitcher 3: The Wild Hunt, has more than 100k gamers on Steam playing the game simultaneously, four years after its release date.
-It’s not unnatural for an online video game to have a high number of gamers playing at once, but it is unprecedented for a single-player RPG game.
+It’s not unnatural for a single-player RPG game to have a high number of gamers playing at once, but it is unprecedented for a game to have high engagement like that years after its initial release.
+Toss a coin to your witcher, indeed.

 Now, after you’ve played The Witcher video games, you’ll learn about the in-game card game, Gwent.
 If you have an abundance of patience, then give Gwent a try.
 Here’s a link to Gwent: The Witcher Card Game.
 By the way, Gwent: The Witcher Card Game isn’t on Steam, so you’ll have to download it separately.